 The names “Jannes” and “Jambres” appear in the Talmud as well.
 According to one midrash, the two magicians left Egypt with the Israelites after the first Passover (see Exodus 12:38) and were later instrumental in promoting the worship of the golden calf that Aaron made (Exodus 32).
 Another midrash identifies the “two servants” of Balaam as Jannes and Jambres (Numbers 22:22).
 According to the midrashim and other sources, Jannes and Jambres continued to exert a wicked influence on Israel until the time of Phinehas (Numbers 25).
 These stories are interesting, but they should not be taken as equivalent to inspired Scripture.

 Paul confirms the traditional names of the sorcerers who challenged Moses without lending credence to the legends found in apocryphal works.
-His intention was to use the wickedness of Jannes and Jambres, as presented in the Torah, as an illustration of a widespread, active rejection of the truth in the last days.
+His intention was to use the wickedness of Jannes and Jambres, as presented in the Talmud, as an illustration of a widespread, active rejection of the truth in the last days.